pastnetworks/pastnetworks.github.io/venues.md

 cover: true
 ---

 The venues for the 2026 edition are to be determined.
 The school will take place in a central location in Barcelona.
-For more information, please have a look at the venues where the (/pasteditions/) took place.
+For more information, please have a look at the venues mentioned under Past editions.

 <!-- ## Lectures -->